mbalfakeih/Vampire-Case-Study/README.md

 This repository has only been tested on Linux (specifically Fedora), since Vampire is only really available for Linux, this is unlikely to change.

 Code was ran with Vampire 4.9 (commit 5ad494e78), and all theorems in `theorems` folders could be proven using `prove_properties.sh` within the time limit on a Lenovo Legion 5 15ARH05 (82B5).

+TPTP4X (commit 0f4c2d5074b8a) was used in the scripts.

 ## File Extensions
 - `.ax` refers to axioms